-He had the penchant for being moody, solitary and very restless, inspirational and imaginative.
-His hand also reveals a certain coldness of temperament.
+He had a penchant for being moody, solitary and very restless, inspirational and imaginative.

 Mao wasn't an intellectual and there was a crude side to his personality.
-Also, ethics and/or morality was not high in his scheme of things.
+Also, ethics and/or morality were not high in his scheme of things.
 He probably considered these esoteric values, not practical; simply obstacles to getting things done.
-What this means is that he would likely go to extremes to get his way.
+What this means is that he would likely go to extremes to get his work done.
 There are fewer barriers for people with hands like this as instincts tend to rule.
 His hand shows limited self-control as well.
-As action-orientation is another major feature of his personality, he would take action without too much mulling over the consequences.
+As action orientation is another major feature of his personality, he would take action without too much mulling over the consequences.
 The main thing would be to get the job done and the end justifies the means kind of attitude.

 He was not overtly aggressive, however, and possibly not the kind who would get his hands dirty.
 His outwardly demure persona could have a way of disarming his enemies and also help him connect with the common people.
 Lack of pride and arrogance would have helped him get his work done.

 Related Reading: Personality profiles as revealed by the hand of Li Keqiang and Wen Jiabao, the Chinese Premiers.
 Or Xi Jinping, the Chinese President.
 Or you can read the profiles of other famous people from China like actors and businesspeople.